joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 1, size = 5, color = "black")
 ```

-fracture - raterisk (self-reported risk of fracture: classified by the
+Fracture - Raterisk (Self-Reported Risk of Fracture)

-following groups…less than others of same age, same as others of same
+- Classified by the following groups…less than others of same age, same
-age, greater than others of same age)
+  as others of same age, greater than others of same age).

 - An issue with this is that it’s a very subjective measure.
 WHY are
   they rating this? is it based off non-inclusive criteria that the